 We now present a lemma that provides a convenient characterization of the conditional belief $\mu_G(\phi \mid p = h(\theta))$ when G is a perfect DAG.
-In what follows, we refer to a system of conditional probabilities $\beta = (\beta(\theta' \mid \theta)){\theta, \theta' \in \Theta}$ as a transition matrix.
-Recall that $\theta^{\mu}(p)$ is the state θ that generates the price p in a fully revealing μ .
+We refer to a

-Lemma 1 Fix a distribution μ and a perfect DAG G = (N, R).
+Lemma 1 Fix a perfect DAG G = (N, R).
 Then, there exists a unique transition matrix β satisfying the following: For every fully revealing distribution μ over (θ, p, φ) , and for every price p in the support of μ ,